Kushagra-Yadav/GFG-POTD/README.md

 02-04-2024
 {{
-USing BST inorder property get the minimum distance between adjacent.
+Using BST inorder property get the minimum distance between adjacent.
+}}

+03-04-2024
+{{
+  Make the number reach between x and y and push all till root to this point in vector now this will be all common ancestor if the k th from last exist return that element else return -1.
 }}

 {{